Crooked House: Arson arrests in pub fire probe

 Once known as "Britain's wonkiest" inn, it was set alight on 5 August, leaving it gutted.

-Despite being derelict, it was a popular landmark in the Dudley area and its swift demolition prompted criticism from the local community.
+Within 48 hours of the blaze, the pub was demolished by diggers, infuriating many in the local community who treasured the landmark building.

-A 66-year-old man from Dudley and a 33-year-old man from Milton Keynes are being questioned over the blaze.
+A 66-year-old man from Dudley and a 33-year-old man from Milton Keynes are being questioned over the fire.

-The suspects were arrested on suspicion of arson with intent to endanger life and remain in custody, Staffordshire Police says.
+The suspects were arrested on suspicion of arson with intent to endanger life and remain in custody, Staffordshire Police said.

+The force is continuing to appeal for any information that may help the ongoing investigation.

+A group of more than 21,000 people has formed on Facebook, with campaigners rallying to preserve the site and calling for the Crooked House to be rebuilt.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk